OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 * Many AI systems offer the possibility of saving chat histories, including prompts and replies.
 This could be helpful, but might also expose additional information if anyone ever received access to the account or if it was shared between several people.
 Browse through the features of the chatbot(s) you’re using and learn how to enable, disable, and delete history.
 * If your threat model includes potential seizure, theft, or any other unauthorized acquisition of any device that can access AI chat history, also consider deleting any chatbot history frequently, or at least every time the device can be compromised, like in risky border crossings or during field coverage in sensitive contexts.

-### Accidentally sharing AI outputs with unauthorized parties
+### Accidentally sharing AI outputs with others

-* It's relatively easy to accidentally share AI outputs with unauthorized parties.
+* It's relatively easy to accidentally share AI outputs with those who shouldn't have access to them.
 At one point, OpenAI's sharing settings [allowed search engines to index](https://techcrunch.com/2025/07/31/your-public-chatgpt-queries-are-getting-indexed-by-google-and-other-search-engines/) chatbot queries and outputs.
 * There has also been plenty of anecdotal evidence on [how AI notetakers](https://newsletter.threatprompt.com/p/the-meeting-never-ended-ai-transcript) would record sensitive conversations that took place after the main part of a meeting and sent the transcripts to everybody who attended, including those who had left earlier on.
 Some AI notetakers are not fully transparent about whom they share data with or where they store it.

 * Some good practices you could adopt in your newsroom: